 This all sounds pretty simple, right?
 Well, it can be, and here are five ways in which you can repurpose your existing content.

 Pretty much everyone loves an infographic.
-Bite-sized pieces of information presented visually have a much more significant impact on the human brain in comparison to endless paragraphs of text.
+Bite-sized pieces of information presented visually have a much more significant impact on the human brain.
+At least in comparison to endless paragraphs of text.
 In fact, information is remembered roughly six times better if presented visually, so if you want your audience to take notice of your content, make sure you include visuals.

 To get started, decide on the main takeaways of your content piece and start building your infographic based around these critical bits of information.
 Tools such as Canva have several infographic templates to help you create something awesome.